antonhi/ciobrain-native/README.md

 # CIOBrain Native

 CIOBrain Native leverages Electron to combine CIOBrain and CIOBrain API into a single Desktop application.
+Build installers for Mac, Windows, and Linux.

 ## Create CIOBrain Installer